mittcoats/mc-blabber/README.md

 Demo
 ---------------
-There's a live demo of the finished project at: https://blabs.herokuapp.com
+There's a live demo of the finished project at: https://mc-blabber.herokuapp.com

+You can find Fred Guest's demo here: https://blabs.herokuapp.com